A Complete Guide to Bangkok

 The Streets of Bangkok

-As I mentioned earlier, we intentionally booked accommodations in the middle of the touristy downtown that we wanted to explore so we could wander at leisure.
-It gets very hot in the middle of the day, so we tried to do the bulk of our exploring in the mornings and in the evenings.
+As I mentioned earlier, we intentionally booked accommodations in the middle of the downtown area that we wanted to explore so we could wander at leisure.
+It does get very hot in the middle of the day, so we tried to do the bulk of our exploring in the mornings and in the evenings.

 jana meerman bangkok thailand-142